plexguide/Sonarr-Hunter/README.md

 2. **Missing Episodes**:
    - Identifies shows with missing episodes
    - Randomly selects shows to process (up to configurable limit)
-   - Refreshes metadata and triggers searches
+   - Refreshes metadata (optional) and triggers searches
+   - Skips episodes with future air dates (configurable)
 3. **Quality Upgrades**:
    - Finds episodes that don't meet your quality cutoff settings
    - Processes them in configurable batches
    - Uses smart pagination to handle large libraries
+   - Skips episodes with future air dates (configurable)
 4. **State Management**:
    - Tracks which shows and episodes have been processed
    - Automatically resets this tracking after a configurable time period